rustfoundation/safety-critical-rust-consortium/meetings/all-hands/template/all_hands-template_deck.md

 <!-- end_slide -->

-News from the World of Safety Critical Rust
+News from the World of Safety-Critical Rust
 ---
 * New compiler released!
 * KITT runs on Rust